department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-paid-back">What if I didn’t realize I could could receive additional disability compensation for dependents after I started receiving disability compensation?
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-paid-back">What if I didn’t realize I could receive additional disability compensation for dependents until after I became eligible for disability compensation?
 Can I get paid back to the date my spouse and I got married, or the date when my child was born or adopted?</button>
 <div id="questions-apply-paid-back" class="usa-accordion-content">

 We may pay you back to the date of your marriage or the birth or adoption of your child if you meet all of the requirements listed below.